TITLE Microbiology Laboratory Coordinator

 MAJOR ADMINISTRATOR Dean, College of Natural and Applied Science

-The Microbiology Laboratory Coordinator serves as a liaison between lecture and lab instructors and teaching assistants in undergraduate microbiology laboratories.
-The Microbiology Laboratory Coordinator is responsible for overseeing the personnel and equipment resources which support microbiology laboratories and developing schedules which ensure that the appropriate types and quantities of equipment and supplies are available and ready for laboratory sessions.
+The Microbiology Laboratory Coordinator teaches laboratory sections of microbiology courses, serves as a liaison between lecture and lab instructors and teaching assistants in undergraduate microbiology laboratories, and provides academic advisement of undergraduate students.
+The Microbiology Laboratory Coordinator oversees the personnel and equipment resources which support microbiology laboratories and develops schedules which ensure that the appropriate types and quantities of equipment and supplies are available and ready for laboratory sessions.
 The Microbiology Laboratory Coordinator oversees student worker(s) activities and ensures that they are properly trained.
-The Microbiology Laboratory Coordinator is responsible for teaching laboratory sections of microbiology courses as assigned and academic advisement of undergraduate students.

 MINIMUM ACCEPTABLE QUALIFICATIONS